Balance Correlations, Agentic Zeros, and Networks: The Structure of 192 Years of War and Peace: Supporting information

 The proof of theorem \ref{theorem.1} provides the conditions under which a specific configuration of nuggets doesn't have a twin.
 It requires a symmetric nugget in the first variable in $\rho$, and a symmetric inner product of nuggets in the second variable.
 The latter condition can only hold when no more than two different matrices constitute the two nuggets.
 The order of the two matrices do define the specific nuggets, and hence is important.
 However, these two nuggets also need to be transposes of each other.
 Given $m$ asymmetric matrices there are exactly $m$ symmetric nuggets, according to the proof of lemma \ref{nuggetslemma}.
 Furthermore, there are exactly $g=m^2$ nuggets, which includes their transposes.
 So, the total number of possible inner products equals $m^4$, of which $m^2$ will be inner products with the transpose.
 Hence, there are $\alpha = m \cdot m^2 = m^3$ number of configurations of matrices in the variables of $\rho$ that quantify a sole statement.
 The other possible balance correlations all have exactly one other equal quantification of a twin statement.
 Therefore,

 where $m^6$ is the number of combinations of all possible nuggets (2 matrices in a nugget) in the three nuggets used in $\rho(U_k, U_lU_m)$.
-For any set of mixed symmetric and asymmetric matrices the cardinality of $|\mathfrak{B}|$ will be between those in equations \ref{BCcardinalitysymm} and \ref{BCcardinalityasymm}.
+For any set of mixed symmetric and asymmetric matrices the cardinality of $|\mathfrak{B}|$ will be between those in Eq~\ref{BCcardinalitysymm} and Eq~\ref{BCcardinalityasymm}.

 The logical entanglement of statements is both interesting and limiting this approach.
 In fact it can be solved by extending the approach to consider an extra temporal dimension to the data.
 Note however, that the balanced states all rely on the assumption of reciprocal relations (symmetric nuggets).
 As such, at any moment in time these states, according to the theory, may be expected to occur more than unbalanced states.
 This motivates the use of balance correlation as a cross-sectional concept, and to rely on a subset of $|\mathfrak{B}|$, which reflects the statement.
 Yet, from an exploratory perspective it remains of interest to inspect the values of other measures as this can reveal information about the process of balance formation.